Military and veterans at ASU

 Not sure if you're ready for higher education?

-Take our "Is College Right For Me?" survey!
-PTVC has partnered with PreVeteran to create something our community can use to navigate common thoughts experienced when considering school after the military.
-We hope this tool will help service members successfully transition to student life.
+Take our "Is College Right For Me?" survey.
+The veterans center has partnered with PreVeteran to create a survey our community can use to navigate common thoughts experienced when considering higher education after the military.

 Are you looking for a veteran application to ASU?